 Contact person: Markus Kelderer / Alfredo Mora Vargas Email: Markus.Kelderer@laimburg.it / Alfredo.Mora-Vargas@laimburg.it

-The IFOAM EU Group is the European umbrella organization of the organic food and farming sector with more than 190 members organizations from all EU-28, EFTA and candidate countries covering the entire organic value chain.
-With its broad membership and active involvement in European research projects, IFOAM EU Group serves as a knowledge and innovation hub for the sector, promoting the diffusion of innovation, and best practices of organic agriculture across language and cultural barriers.
-With its long-standing experience in coordinating thematic networks on feed and arable crops, IFOAM EU has the expertise to put together the knowledge collected through the network and to put in formats that are easy to understand and use by end-users.
-Finally, IFOAM EU initiated and hosts the secretariat of the European Technology Platform for Organic Food and Farming (TP Organics).
+The IFOAM Orcanics Europe is the European umbrella organization of the organic food and farming sector.
+With more than 200 members in 34 European countries, its work spans the entire organic food chain.
+IFOAM Orcanics Europe serves as a knowledge and innovation hub for the sector, promoting the diffusion of innovation, and best practices of organic agriculture across language and cultural barriers.
+IFOAM Organics Europe coordinates and takes part in a range of research projects that are key for developing the organic sector.
+With its long-standing experience in coordinating thematic networks on feed and arable crops, IFOAM Orcanics Europe has the expertise to compile the knowledge collected through the network and disseminate the best practices and research findings in formats that are easy to understand and use by end-users.
+Finally, IFOAM Orcanics Europe initiated and hosts the secretariat of the European Technology Platform for Organic Food and Farming (TP Organics).

 Asociación Valor Ecológico, CAAE (ECOVALIA) is a non-profit organisation that promotes organic farming and responsible consumption, with true spirit of leadership and service to society since 1991.
 Ecovalia is involved in many national projects and activities for the promotion of the organic agriculture and to setup the strategy for the organic sector in Spain.
 Ecovalia as information providers, count with pedagogic material focus on different crops and how to control pests and diseases organically.
 Ecovalia has around 15.000 members/associates (stakeholders from all the organic sector at national level) with whom we share information and also count on their opinion and experience for different topics.